-Sojourner Rover

-"Six wheels on soil!" cried scientists on Earth when Sojourner rolled down its deployment ramp and onto Mars.
+The second from the second states of the second sta Sojourner Rover "Six wheels on soil!" cried scientists on Earth when Sojourner rolled down its deployment ramp and onto Mars.
 This was the first "robotic roving vehicle" ever to explore Mars.
-The name, "Sojourner", honoured the 19thcentury African-American woman, Sojourner Truth, who fought against slavery and for women's rights.
-NASA's six-wheeled robotic explorer weighed about 11 kg (24 lb) and was equipped with lasers, temperature sensors, cameras, telecommunications equipment, and tools for analysing rock and dirt.
-Moving about half a metre (2 ft) a minute, the rover studied minerals on the ground and dust in the air.
-NASA scientists collecting Sojourner's data gave names like "Shark", "Wedge", "Squid", "Yogi", and "Chimp" to rocks the mission photographed.
+The name, "Sojourner," honored the 19th-century African-American woman, Sojourner Truth, who fought against slavery and for women's rights.
+NASA's six-wheeled robotic explorer weighed about 24 pounds (11 kg) and was equipped with lasers, temperature sensors, cameras, telecommunications equipment, and tools for analyzing rock and dirt.
+Moving almost two feet (.6 m) a minute, the rover studied minerals on the ground and dust in the air.
+NASA scientists collecting Sojourner's data gave names like "Shark," "Wedge," "Squid," "Yogi," and "Chimp" to rocks the mission photographed.

-ROVER'S-EYE VIEW OF ITS LANDER Sojourner photographs the Pathfinder lander on sol 33.
+ROVER'S-EYE VIEW OF ITS LANDER Sojourner photographs the Pathfinder Lander on sol 33.
 The IMP camera on the lander's mast is looking back at the rover.
-Deflated air bags stand out from this low angle, as does the rock "Ender", bottom, with "Hassock" behind it.
+Deflated air bags stand out from this low angle, as does the rock "Ender," bottom, with "Hassock" behind it.
 "Yogi" is on the other side of the lander.

 SOJOURNER AT WORK The rover's suspension system gives great stability, with joints that adjust as the ground changes.
-The suspension and six-wheel design allow Sojourner to cross a boulder 20 cm (8 in) high - three times larger than a four-wheeler could cross.
+The suspension and six-wheel design allow Sojourner to cross a boulder 8 inches (20 cm) high-three times larger than a fourwheeler could cross.
 Sojourner can tip as much as 45 degrees to one side as it climbs a rock without falling over.

-RED PLANET ALL AROUND

-This 360-degree panorama of Ares Vallis was composed from several pictures taken by Pathfinder's IMP camera over three sols - 8, 9, and 10.
-Stained by rust-coloured dust, the air bags lie deflated under the lander's petals.
+Large solar panel for power ∖ Rock analyzer ∖ Antenna RED PLANET ALL AROUND This 360-degree panorama of Ares Vallis was composed from several pictures taken by Pathfinder's IMP camera over three sols-8, 9, and 10.
+Stained by rust-colored dust, the air bags lie deflated under the lander's petals.
 Soil disturbed by Sojourner's wheels show a track leading away from a deployed ramp.
-The rover is directing its X-ray spectrometer at a basaltic rock that scientists named "Yogi".
+The rover is directing its X-ray spectrometer at a basaltic rock that scientists named "Yogi."